Robertsmania/irefined/README.md

 > Make sure to start the iRacing UI with the `iRefined` shortcut every time you open iRacing!

 ## Common Issues

-*cx_freeze: The system cannot find the file specified*
-This is likely because iRacing UI is installed in a different place, you can edit config.ini to set the correct path.

 *Opening the settings sometimes shows the latest announcements screen.*
 This can usually be sorted by closing the pop up window and clicking the settings button again.